Kava-Labs/kava-testnets/3000/genesis-params.md

 ### Slashing

-Currently all the same as both hub versions and kava testnet 1.1 except `max_evidence_age` which is set to the staking unbonding time
+Currently all the same cosmos hub 3, 2, and 1 except `max_evidence_age` which is set to the staking unbonding time

     "slashing": {
         "params": {